labex-labs/open-source-labs/python/python-mastery/lab-ex3-6-redefining-special-methods/en/step2.md

 # Making Objects Comparable with `__eq__`

-In Python, the `==` operator calls the `__eq__` special method to compare objects.
-By default, it compares object identities (memory addresses), not their contents.
+In Python, when you use the `==` operator to compare two objects, Python actually calls the `__eq__` special method.
+By default, this method compares the identities of objects, which means it checks if they are stored at the same memory address, rather than comparing their contents.

-Let's see what happens when we create two identical `Stock` objects and try to compare them:
+Let's take a look at an example.
+Suppose we have a `Stock` class, and we create two `Stock` objects with the same values.
+Then we try to compare them using the `==` operator.
+Here's how you can do it in the Python interpreter:

+First, start the Python interpreter by running the following command in your terminal:

 ```bash
 python3
 ```

+Then, in the Python interpreter, execute the following code:

 ```python
 >>> import stock